futuregrid/rain/doc/quickstart.rst

       $ module load futuregrid

 .. note::
-   At this point, users have to explicitly request access to the Image Management and rain tools.
+   At this point, users have to explicitly request access to the Image Management and rain tools by sending a ticket to `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.

 FG-Shell vs Command Line Interfaces
 -----------------------------------